 Okay, grab your purse!
 Looks like it's your turn!
 Here we go!
 The boys are big on collecting tickets and opening the gate one at a time so customers feel appreciated.
 That's right, hand Sae your ticket and step right in!
 Wow!
 Look at what's strung along the fence!
 A veritable rainbow of color and a selection beyond your wildest imagination!
 Note that each piece has a tag attached to it.
 Those tags state the title of the work, the media, date of production and most importantly, name of the artist.
 Many also show a mini-photo of the artist in action, creating the very piece you'll want to add to your collection.
 I call them "certificates of authenticity."
 Don't want anyone thinking that grandma crafted everything herself while the kiddoes took naps do we?
 Go ahead.
 Fill your basket.
 I'll wait right here until it's time to move ahead to the next gallery!

-What sounds good to you now?
-Hungry?
+What?
+You're hungry?
 Well good!
 Our "Starving Artist Buffet" is modeled after the gallery-hopping rich and famous who are much more likely to spend when introduced to delicate little plates of appetizers and a slender flute.
-Those items make them look like they know their way around the world of fine art.
+Those amenities make them look like they know their way around the world of fine art.
 Please help yourself!
 We offer crab stuffed tomatoes, gourmet deviled eggs and mini bagels stuffed with dill, cream cheese and lox.
 And when you're done nibbling, please come back to top it all off with an artist palette cookie.
 But be mindful of the "starving artist" image!
 We are here today to spend money, not to eat!

 Feel like spending even more money?
 Yes!
 You are truly the customer of our dreams!
 Let's make a stop at the gift shop!
-Not only lots and lots to choose from, but an eager sales staff awaits helping you decide what you'll take home today.
-Remember the hand print potholders?
+Not only lots and lots to choose from, but an eager sales staff awaits helping you.
+Remember our hand print potholders?
 Here's how we made those.
 Check out the pencils!
 Here's how those came to life!
 Paper chains?
 Got em!
 And how about a nice notepad with picture of the artist to go with your pencil?
 Those have hand painted and glittered covers and are limited in edition.
 You won't find them anywhere else!
 Better grab a few!
 And those red-ribboned cupcake boxes, like the one Nick is offering you?
 Selling fast!
 They hold peanut butter cookies - ones freshly baked yesterday when all three kids spent the day with grandma getting ready for our event.
 That's when we made and bagged the popcorn, too!

 Yes, I know these kids are child prodigies, but it was actually grandma who made the ticket and gift shop booths.
 The perky little birds perched atop the roof have only one message: Buy lots of gifts and don't be "cheep" about it!